ertuo-php/ertuo/README.md

 ### Rule Aggregate

 During the routing process, the routes will reference different rules.
-These are read from a collection of rules that passed to the dispatcher object.
-Its purpose is to allow for more rule re-use as there will be only a few that are used in each routing.
+These are read from a collection of rules that is passed to the dispatcher object.
+Its purpose is to allow for more rules re-use as there will be only a few that are used in each routing.

 You can read the current rule aggregate from the dispatcher using